yputter/turbodbc/docs/pages/faq.rst

 ---------------------------------------------

 Basically, you can ask them anywhere, chances to get a helpful answer may vary, though.
-I suggest to ask questions either using turbodbc's issue tracker on `GitHub`_ or by heading over to
+I suggest asking questions either using turbodbc's issue tracker on `GitHub`_ or by heading over to
 `stackoverflow <http://stackoverflow.com/search?q=turbodbc>`_.